 Add outdoor roosts, logs, stumps, flower pots full of potting soil and dust bathing areas.
 Give the birds a new playground that looks different from their fair-weather run.
 It’ll help them stay out of each others’ way and encourage exercise.
 Try not to rely upon snacks/treats/food for entertainment routinely.
 Cover the run with a roof so they can get out of the coop even in foul weather.

-Provide entertainment occasionally in the form of pecking treats: Flock Block Substitute, sprouted grains, alfalfa cakes, a hanging head of cabbage, cucumber, squash or fresh mustard greens.
+Provide entertainment occasionally in the form of pecking treats: Flock Block Substitute, sprouted grains, alfalfa cakes, a hanging head of cabbage.

 Our backyard pet chickens have fat reserves upon which to draw on cold nights; they are well fed, often over-fed.
 Treats and snacks should be provided in moderation, so as not to interfere with their daily nutritional requirements.
 Based upon my research, which was aided by Dr. Mike Petrick, DVM, MSc, a laying hen veterinarian, I do not believe that one should “fatten up” hens for winter or feed them suet or grease blocks as an energy source.
 Research demonstrates unequivocally that backyard chickens are dying from obesity-related complications, primarily Fatty Liver Hemorrhagic Syndrome and heat stroke.
 Our pet chickens are sufficiently spoiled with treats year round and many are already fatter than they should be going into winter.
 Plying them with high fat or high energy treats such as suet blocks and cracked corn does them no favors.